nazarbaklanov/taxi-service/README.md

 - Clone the project from GitHub;
 - Initialise database.
 Use for that src/main/resources/init_db.sql;
 - Configure database connection.
 Use for that environment variables:
-DATABASE_HOST, DATABASE_NAME, DATABASE_USERNAME, DATABASE_PASSWORD;
+DATABASE_HOST, DATABASE_NAME, DATABASE_USERNAME, DATABASE_PASSWORD.

-# To launch the application, follow the link
+# To launch the application, follow the link:
 [click here](https://service-taxi-nba.herokuapp.com/)